LukasdelasCasas/LukasdelasCasas.github.io/_posts/2018-08-07-Social-Network-Analysis-part_1.md

 image: /img/lukas_voit/Profil_Voit.JPG
 ---

 The first part of our last homework was to built a network based on people from the dispatch.
-For this task i adopted the script provided by erika as mine wasn´t fully working.
+For this task i adopted the script provided by erika as mine wasnÂ´t fully working.

 ```Python